ekorsak-deutsch/CIDM6330/Assignment 5/readme.md

 ## Overview

-This application has been enhanced with Celery and Redis to provide asynchronous task processing capabilities.
+This application has been enhanced with Celery and Redis to provide asynchronous task processing capabilities for generating PDF reports.
 It builds upon the Django and Django Ninja implementation from Assignment 4, adding the ability to generate comprehensive PDF reports of email forwarding rules.

+## Key Enhancements
+1. **Asynchronous Processing**: Added Celery for background task processing
+2. **Message Broker**: Integrated Redis as a message broker for Celery
+3. **PDF Generation**: Added ReportLab for creating detailed PDF reports
+4. **Report API Endpoints**: Added multiple report generation endpoints for asynchronous report creation
+5. **Unit Tests**: Added comprehensive unit tests in the `tests.py` file
+6. **BDD and DDD**: Added a glossary for Domain-Driven Design in the `domain_glossary.md` file and Gherkin notation for tests in the `tests_description.md` file
+7. **Containerization**: Complete Docker setup for reliable and consistent deployment

+### Asynchronous Processing with Celery

+The application uses Celery to handle time-consuming tasks asynchronously, such as:
+- Generating PDF reports of all forwarding rules
+- Background processing that doesn't block API responses
+- Task scheduling and monitoring

+### Redis as Message Broker

+Redis serves as the message broker for Celery, providing:
+- Reliable message passing between Django application and Celery workers
+- Task queue management
+- Result storage and retrieval

+### Containerization

+To avoid compatibility issues, the application is fully containerized with Docker.
+This includes:
+- Django (web container)
+- Redis (redis container)
+- Celery (celery container)

+A `docker-compose.yml` file is provided for easy container orchestration.

 ## Domain-Driven Design